dynamiqs/dynamiqs/docs/tutorials/defining-hamiltonians.md

 # Defining Hamiltonians

 In this short tutorial, we explain how to define Hamiltonians in dynamiqs.
-There are currently four ways: using array-like objects for constant Hamiltonians, defining a function or function-like coefficients for time-dependent Hamiltonians, and using a custom format for piecewise constant Hamiltonians.
+There are currently four ways: using array-like objects for constant Hamiltonians, defining a function for time-dependent Hamiltonians, defining time-dependent coefficients as functions that precede constant Hamiltonians, or using a custom format for piecewise constant Hamiltonians.

 !!!
 Warning "Differences with QuTiP"
     dynamiqs manipulates JAX arrays, which are different from QuTiP quantum objects.
 See in [The sharp bits 🔪](/getting_started/sharp-bits.html) page the main differences, briefly:

     - use `x + 2 * dq.eye(n)` instead of `x + 2`
     - use `x @ y` instead of `x * y`, and `dq.mpow(x, 4)` instead of `x**4`
-    - use `dq.dag(x)`, `x.T.conj()` instead of `x.dag()`
+    - use `dq.dag(x)`, `x.mT.conj()` instead of `x.dag()`

 ## Constant Hamiltonians